Attraction (2017 film): Plot

-The storyline revolves around Colonel Valentin Lebedev, who is in charge of the military operation, his daughter Yulia, who develops a romantic relationship with the alien Hekon, and her former boyfriend Artyom who is the main antagonist.
+The storyline revolves around colonel Valentin Lebedev (Oleg Menshikov), who is in charge of the military operation, his daughter Yulia (Irina Starshenbaum), who develops a romantic relationship with the alien Hekon (Rinal Mukhametov), and her former boyfriend Artyom (Alexander Petrov) who is the main antagonist.

-Hekon is a representative of a technologically-advanced extraterrestrial race who travels to Earth incognito for research purposes.
-While traveling through the Solar System, his spaceship is damaged by a meteor shower.
-The Russian Air Force mistakes his spaceship for a NATO military spacecraft and damages it by firing missiles into it, causing it to crash into several buildings in Moscow and kill hundreds of people.
-It is on that same day when Yulia and Artyom have finished attending a meteor-watching event, that Yulia's friend Svetlana is killed while watching some meteors.
+Hekon is a representative of a technologically advanced humanoid race who reaches Earth incognito for research purposes.
+His spaceship, named "Sol," was damaged by a meteor shower.
+The Russian Air Force mistook his spaceship for a NATO spy satellite/spacecraft and damaged it by firing missiles into it, causing it to crash into several buildings in Moscow and kill hundreds of people.
+It was on that same day when Yulia and Artyom had finished attending a meteor-watching event, when Yulia's friend Svetlana (Darya Rudenok) was killed while watching some meteors.

-The Russian government decides not to enter into contact with the ship and let it fix itself on its own.
-The area around the landing site is evacuated and cordoned off; Moscow is then placed under a curfew.
-Meanwhile, Yulia, Artyom, and his friends Khariton, Ruslan, and Piton sneak into the crash site to investigate the alien: after they beat him up and cause him to crash down a building, they retrieve his armor before an army patrol may find them.
-On another day, Yulia sneaks again to retrieve the alien, placing him with a nerdy classmate known as "Google" to help the alien recover.
+The Russian government decided not to contact the ship's occupants and let it fix itself on its own.
+The landing area was evacuated, fenced, and guarded, and Moscow was placed under a curfew.
+Meanwhile, Yulia, Artyom, and his friends Khariton, Ruslan (Nikita Kukushkin), and Piton (Evgeniy Sangadzhiev) sneak into the crash site to investigate the alien: after they beat him up and cause him to crash down a building, they retrieve his armor before an army patrol may find them.
+On another day, Yulia sneaks again to retrieve the alien, placing him to a nerdy classmate known as "Google" (Evgeniy Mikheev) to help the alien recover.
 While examining his body, she notices a wristband forming on her right wrist, which manipulates water.

 The alien, who introduces himself as "Hekon", was initially unsure about Earth and its people, but tells them that he is looking for a device known as "Shilk", that allows him to travel through space without destroying his body.
 Shilk, like the spaceship, appears to be attracting water.
 As he goes out to the streets to look for the device, the police mistake him for a drug addict and send him off to a police station to be interrogated.

-Meanwhile, Artyom and his friends drive in their car to inform Colonel Lebedev about the alien's armor that they had hidden in their garage.
-They stumble upon a crowd who are angry over rationed water, as the spaceship appears to absorb water in order to repair itself.
+Meanwhile, Artyom and his friends drive in their car to inform Colonel Lebedev about the alien's armor that they had hidden in their garage. and stumble upon a crowd who is angry over rationed water, as the spaceship appears to absorb water in order to repair itself.
 Ruslan decides to provoke the crowd into becoming a disorderly riot.
-Artyom is hit by a policeman's baton as he tries to convince people to stop rioting, and is taken to the police station but he forgets to tell Colonel Lebedev about his discovery.
+Artyom is hit by a policeman's baton as he tries to convince people to start rioting, and is taken to the police station but he forgets to tell Colonel Lebedev about his discovery.